webix-hub/gitbook-webix-jet/details/subviews.md

 }
 ```

-For more details about popups and windows, [go to the related section](popups.md).
+For more details about popups and windows, [go to the "Popups and Windows" section](popups.md).

 ### <span id="app_subview">2.
 App Inclusion</span>